Poltuu/Harpoon/README.md

 protected virtual Task OnFailureAsync(Exception exception, IWebHookWorkItem webHookWorkItem, CancellationToken cancellationToken)
 ```

-- use the `EFWebHookSender`, that automatically pauses webhooks in case of 404 and 410.Please notice that the given `webHookWorkItem` is NOT attached to the current `DbContext`.
+- Use the `EFWebHookSender`, that automatically pauses webhooks in case of 404 and 410.
+Please notice that the given `WebHookWorkItem` is NOT attached to the current `DbContext`.
-- during services configuration, use the exposed `IHttpClientBuilder` to apply a retry/failures policy.
+- During services configuration, use the exposed `IHttpClientBuilder` to apply a retry/failures policy.
 You may use the following extensions method on `IHarpoonBuilder`:

 ```c#
 h.UseDefaultWebHookWorkItemProcessor(Action<IHttpClientBuilder> senderPolicy); //when using the default processor